 Moments after the Samsung Galaxy S8 I bought through Xfinity Mobile arrived at my door, I was up and running.

-There have been no issues with call, text and data performance during my first year of service.
+There have been no issues with call, text and data performance during my time with the service.
 I’ve also been impressed with the number of Xfinity Wi-Fi hotspots that I’m able to connect to when I’m away from home or work.